-Connections Behavior Planning and Intervention is excited to welcome Dr. Khashayar Farhadi Langroudi for a one-hour webinar for Behavior Analysts!
+Connections Behavior Planning and Intervention is excited to welcome Dr. Khashayar Farhadi Langroudi for a ninety-minute webinar for Behavior Analysts!
 This event will focus on the topic of multiculturalism from a contextual-behavior analytic perspective.

 Participants will learn how the functional behavioral model can be applied to working with diverse populations.
 A case example of Muslim cultural considerations, and intersectionality with Gender and Sexual Minority status, will be discussed in more detail.
 The focus of the webinar is on understanding multiculturism in a behavior-analytic framework.
 Participants will also learn about how to utilize applied behaviorism working with Muslim families.